Patience Latting: Mayor of Oklahoma City (1971–1983)

 Latting held office as Mayor from 1971 to 1983.
 The city and her administration adopted a new master development plan during her tenure.
 Latting supported an urban renewal process, known as the Pei Plan, which saw hundreds of older, low-rise downtown buildings demolished in favor of skyscrapers and other modern structures.
 New businesses and manufacturers also moved to Oklahoma City during Latting's tenure, including General Motors and Xerox.

-Latting served three, four-year terms as Mayor.
+Latting served 3 four-year terms as mayor.
 She declined to run for re-election to a fourth term and retired from office in 1983.
 She was succeeded by Mayor Andy Coats.

 Recognitions and later life

-In 1980, Mayor Latting was named to the Oklahoma Hall of Fame.
+In 1980, Latting was named to the Oklahoma Hall of Fame.
 She was also the 1995 recipient of the Constitution Award from Rogers State College for her career in public service.
 In 2005, a bust of Latting was dedicated in Oklahoma City Hall outside the mayor's office.

 She remained actively involved with state charitable, cultural and civic groups after leaving office, including the Oklahoma Heritage Association, the Support Center of Oklahoma, and Oklahoma City Beautiful.

 Most recently, the Patience Latting Library, the newest branch of the city's public library system, was opened to the public in 2011.

-Patience Latting died on December 29, 2012, at the age of 94.
+Latting died on December 29, 2012, at the age of 94.
 The late mayor was laid in state at Oklahoma City Hall beginning on January 3, 2013, becoming the first former mayor to receive this honor.
 Her coffin was placed in the city hall's main foyer surrounded by an honor guard of city police officers and firefighters.
 A funeral was held at Westminster Presbyterian Church in Oklahoma City on January 5, 2013.
 Her husband, oil businessman Trimble Latting, had died in 1996.